rdmorganiser/rdmorganiser.github.io/en/Community.md

 ## Ad Hoc Groups

 For special tasks and questions, further working groups can be formed from among the members at any time.
-They are coordinated by the Steering Group.
+They are coordinated by the Board.
 The general meeting decides on the continuation of the ad-hoc groups.

 ## Former community members